At a glance

 - Country: Vietnam, the school-morning breakfast roll

-Listen for it before you see it: the flat-top carries a split sausage face-down, hissing and tightening at the cut edge while an egg fries in the fat beside it.
-That second protein is what separates bánh mì ốp la xúc xích from every other egg roll on the cart. Ốp la is the loose fried egg; xúc xích is the Vietnamese word for sausage, here the soft pink emulsified pork link, closer to a frankfurter than to any coarse charcuterie, more often than not the inexpensive supermarket kind griddled until the skin blisters.
+Ốp la is the loose fried egg, run sunny-side so the yolk stays liquid; xúc xích is the sausage, here the soft pink emulsified pork link, closer to a frankfurter than to any coarse charcuterie, more often than not the inexpensive supermarket kind griddled until the skin blisters.
 Egg and sausage go into a split rice-flour baguette over the usual đồ chua, cucumber, coriander and chilli, with a fatted spread along the base.
-It is the friendliest of the egg builds, mild and a little sweet, and it is the one most likely to be a child's first bánh mì.
+It is the friendliest of the egg builds, mild and a little sweet, and the one most likely to be a child's first bánh mì.

-The local tweaks are written down nowhere and understood everywhere.
-A few drops of soy or Maggi over the yolk, a squiggle of chilli sauce or mayonnaise, an extra handful of cucumber and coriander come and go by stall and by mood.
-The sweet, mild sausage is a large part of why a parent reaches for this build over the sharper cold-cut rolls for a child's first bánh mì of the morning, and why it stays an order people keep into adulthood out of habit more than ambition.
+Dawn outside a school gate is where it turns up most, the vendors pricing it for someone too small to want liver terrine, satchel on the back, eaten on the walk in.
+There is no special name to learn at the cart.
+The eater asks for it by its parts, egg and sausage, and the local tweaks are written down nowhere and understood everywhere: a dash of soy or Maggi seasoning across the yolk, a squiggle of chilli sauce, an extra handful of coriander, come and go by stall and by mood.
+The sweet, mild link is a large part of why a parent reaches for this build over the sharper cold-cut rolls, and why it survives into adulthood as a habit rather than an ambition.